 - Cross here, and then follow the river again (joining the Capital Ring) as it heads due E, with great views N back to Alexandra Palace; the path then swings round in a horseshoe shape to head S until you reach Newnton Close; head left over the bridge, then right into Woodbury Wetlands Nature Reserve

-- Follow the path right (S) round the reservoir, swinging round past the excellent café; then back along a floating walkway to return to the N side; cross Lordship Rd, then continue SW along the N side of the West Reservoir, past the water sports centre to reach the Castle Climbing Centre, back into Green Lanes, where you turn left (still following the Capital Ring)
+- Follow the path right (S) around the reservoir, swinging round past the excellent café; then back along a floating walkway to return to the N side; cross Lordship Rd, then continue SW along the N side of the West Reservoir, past the water sports centre to reach the Castle Climbing Centre, back into Green Lanes, where you turn left (still following the Capital Ring)

 - Turn left into Clissold Park and follow the two lakes along their south side; then turning S, keeping to the side of the park and exit into Lordship Terrace, with the back of Stoke Newington Town Hall on your immediate right

 - Turn R into Lordship Rd, taking the left fork to join the main Stoke Newington Church St; turn left until you reach the entrance to Abney Park Cemetery